Managing Signing Keys

 | Unknown | Signed by an unregistered signer |

-Key pairs are stored in the browser's IndexedDB.
+Key pairs (a private key and public key) are stored in the browser's IndexedDB.
 Signing keys are managed in the Signing Keys tab of the Settings dialog.
 Select Help > Settings from the menu bar, then click the Signing Keys tab.

 Managing Your Key Pair